MAN: Multi-Action Networks Learning: Related work

-In this work, we present a novel improvement to DQN: reducing the difficulty of exploration by splitting the original action with a large action space into two smaller sub-actions.
-This method is both simple and innovative and works well in especially large action spaces where alternative DQN-based methods are prone to failure.
+In this work, we present a novel improvement to DQN and SDQN: reducing the difficulty of exploration by splitting the original sizeable N-dimension action space into $N$ 1-dimension sub-actions sequentially, inspired by the FARL framework.
+Each sub-action will be evaluated by a single neural network.
+This method keeps both simpleness and innovation, and works well in especially large action spaces where alternative DQN-based methods tend to failure, and could be scalable to any complex scenarios, at the same time overcoming the limitations in prior works mentioned above.